-The City College offers the following master's degree in Music: M.M. in Jazz Studies
+The City College offers the following master's degree in Music: M.A. (p.
+147)

-The graduate program is designed to award the Master of Music degree to those interested in acquiring the professional foundation for careers in jazz performance and composition.
+The graduate program is designed to award the Master of Arts degree to those interested in acquiring the academic foundation for careers in musicology (history and theory), classical or jazz performance, and composition.

-Jazz Studies, Master of Music (M.M.)
+Music, Master of Arts (M.A.)